-Furniture and office equipment 5 years

-Computers and electronics 3 years
+Furniture and office equipment Computers and electronics Leasehold improvement Fixtures 5 years 3 years 3 years 3-10 years

-Leasehold improvement 3 years

-Fixtures 3-10 years

 The assets' residual values and useful lives are reviewed and adjusted if appropriate, at least at each financial year-end.
 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.